Rolling Student Loans Into A Mortgage: The Pros, Cons And Alternatives

 The process to roll student loans into a mortgage is simple:

 - If it’s a cash-out refinance, you’ll receive the loan proceeds and directly pay your student loan servicers.
-Or, if it’s a Fannie Mae Student Loan refinance, the lender will pay the student loans off for you
+Or, if it’s a Fannie Mae Student Loan refinance, your lender will pay the student loans off for you.

 Alternatives To Consolidation